haileyraehughes89/challenge-5-Third-Party-APIs/README.md

 ### Timeblocks:
 Business hours were hard coded into the HTML.
 However, each div element that was in the row time-block class was assigned an id which was the 24 hour conversion of the standard business hour.

+### Color Coding:
+Color coding classes were set up in CSS, and then applied dynamically in javascript.
+The current hours were pulled out from the new Date() constructor.
+These hours were returned as a string and were able to be compared to the timeblock ids.
+If the current time was greater than the id, it was assigned to the past class.
+If the current hour was equal to the id, it was assigned to the present class.
+And if it was smaller, it was assigned to the future class.
+The CSS styling was applied according to the class assigned.